linux-application-whitelisting/fapolicyd/README.md

 in the lmdb database is 512 bytes.
 So, for each 4k page, we can have data on 8 trusted files.

-An ideal size for the database is for the statistics to come up aound 75% in case you decide to install new software some day.
+An ideal size for the database is for the statistics to come up around 75% in case you decide to install new software some day.
 The formula is

 ```